HussainAther/philosophy/neuro/braincomputer.md

 ## Connectionism (Parallel distributed processing)

-As Paul Churchland has argued, we may use connectionism or parallel distributed processing (PDP) in figuring out the computational operatinos in nervous systems in such a way we may use computer models of parallel distributed systems to generate the appropriate phenomena on a higher level (cognitive science, psychology, etc.) from basic processes (neuroscience, physics, etc.).
+As philosopher Paul Churchland has argued, we may use connectionism or parallel distributed processing (PDP) in figuring out the computational operatinos in nervous systems in such a way we may use computer models of parallel distributed systems to generate the appropriate phenomena on a higher level (cognitive science, psychology, etc.) from basic processes (neuroscience, physics, etc.).

-## Tensor networks
+### Tensor network theory

+Neuroscientists began the theory began on the cerebellum because it has a limited nubmer of neuron types that are each distinct on a physiological level and connected in a specific way that the cerebellar cortex produces the Purkinje cell with two different cell systems as input.